Where the dangers presented by those with a little learning are allayed

 But think about it, for a moment: Nicotine is a poison, remember; toxic to just about everything.

-The amount you take in whilst smoking certainly won't be anywhere near enough to kill a human being, but it'll as sure as taxes kill a bunch of the microganisms that find their way into your mouth, throat, and lungs – and maybe even your gut and bloodstream.
+The amount you take in whilst smoking certainly won't be anywhere near enough to kill a human being, but it'll as sure as cheesecake kill a bunch of the microganisms that find their way into your mouth, throat, and lungs – and maybe even your gut and bloodstream.

 So, far from being the cause af all physical and mental illnesses, and killing three times as many people as actually die, smoking can prevent minor illnesses!